cjvanlissa/worcshop/README.md

 single streamlined workflow, making the entire process of your analysis, up to the submission of your manuscript, reproducible.
-The WORCS workflow optionally facilitates pre-registration, sharing your code and your data (safely\!), and the submission of a pre-print.
+The WORCS workflow optionally facilitates pre-registration, sharing your code and your data (safely!), and the submission of a pre-print.

 ## Target audience